-Mr. Bradford is a recent graduate (December 2017) of San Diego State University’s Master’s of Science program in Rehabilitation Counseling under the Cognitive Disabilities Certificate.
-He is also certified rehabilitation practitioner by the Commission on Rehabilitation Counselor Certification.
+Qamar Bradford is a Business Specialist for the State of California Department of Rehabilitation (DOR) who fights the stigma of Ableism against People With Disabilities in the workforce.
+An alum of San Diego State University’s Master’s of Science program in Rehabilitation Counseling under the Cognitive Disabilities Certificate, he is also certified rehabilitation practitioner by the Commission on Rehabilitation Counselor Certification.
 His research interests include fighting biased cognition with logic structures; the role of psychosis in PTSD; improving self-identity through artistic self-visualization; virtual reality rehab technology; and preventing domestic violence through gender studies in men’s rehabilitation.

 Accordingly, my dad raised me on these esoterics in conjunction with both my parents’ pursuit of African-centered ethics and esoterics.
 Like him, I was enrolled in the South Korean martial art of Tang Soo Do, Mood Duk Kwan.
 I read books on Buddhism and Taoism and made the connection that many Western academics like Thoreau, Nietzsche, Frankl came to their conclusions via Eastern philosophical realizations (Jin-ping 2008) (Billimoria 2008) (Sharman 2015).
 And once I began immersing myself in my Japanese language studies for my bachelors, I was distinctly gravitated to the swordsman Miyamoto Musashi’s peer Takuan Soho’s counseling approach in feudal Japan and accomplishments.